Sensor information

 The following signal deviations can indicate a problem:

-Cause: scope is not set to AC coupling: DC
+Cause: scope is not set to AC coupling: -

 Cause: tooth ring or disk damaged